Minnesota corrections officer under investigation after outburst during George Floyd moment of silence

 Despite the differences in their roles, many corrections officers view themselves as another critical rung of law enforcement and identify with the daily challenges police face on the job.

-Chauvin is awaiting trial on a second-degree murder charge in Floyd’s death at Oak Park Heights prison, the state’s only maximum security facility.
+Chauvin is awaiting trial at Oak Park Heights prison on a second-degree murder charge in Floyd’s death.
+It’s the state’s only maximum-security facility.
 As is common with other high-profile inmates, he is being held in administrative segregation — meaning that he is isolated from the general population for his protection but maintains certain privileges.

-In the aftermath of Floyd’s death, Schnell penned an e-mail to all 4,300 DOC staff members to address the tragedy and announce his intent to hold two employee listening sessions, one specifically for minority employees.
+In the aftermath of Floyd’s death, Schnell sent an e-mail to all 4,300 Corrections staff members to address the tragedy and announce his intent to hold two employee listening sessions, one specifically for minority employees.

 “I would particularly like to provide space for our DOC colleagues of color to discuss and process our collective work in a system that reflects a profound disparate impact on people of color,” he wrote.
 “These realities cannot be overlooked and their impact cannot be underestimated.
 Starting these conversations will not be easy, but they are profoundly necessary.”